 “It became even more important for me to do the route because the other things that we enjoy doing we could not do,” such as volunteering at the hospital, Richard said.

 While Meals on Wheels has had to adjust some things in the interest of safety, the dedication of the drivers hasn’t changed.
 Richard and Elisabeth go above and beyond, waiting in their car or outside at a safe distance to make sure that clients are able to access their contactless deliveries.
 And while Richard no longer stops inside to chat with clients, he’s found safe ways to still give them that important check-in, such as chatting and joking through the front door.

 “With the virus, it really made it absolutely essential for me to have something to get up for and feel that when I’ve done something, I’ve done something that has meaning.”
-In the past year, MOW has experienced a 40-percent increase in need for services.
+Since the pandemic began, MOW has experienced a 66-percent increase in the need for services.
 It is the dedication and compassion of volunteers like Richard and Elisabeth that has made it possible to meet the demand.
 Thank you!

 When you give to Meals on Wheels, your gift is delivered with kindness.